tarantool/doc/doc/reference/reference_lua/varbinary.rst

 .. important::

-    This behavior is different from what is was before Tarantool 3.0.
+    This behavior is different from what it was before Tarantool 3.0.
     In earlier versions, such fields were decoded to plain strings.
     To return to this behavior, use the ``compat`` option :ref:`binary_data_decoding <compat-option-binary-decoding>`.